 But, I still tend to cook like my Uncle Parviz.
 I look at a recipe and make it my own.

 This is what I did with this Kookoo.
-Persian Kookoo is similar to a quiche, but more dense and not as eggy.
-Pictured below is Kookoo-yeh Sabzi (Persian Herb Quiche).
+Persian Kookoo (or kuku) is similar to a quiche, but more dense and not as eggy.
+You can also make this dish with mashed potatoes, recipe here.
+Pictured below is Kookoo Sabzi (Persian Herb Quiche).
 It is made with six different herbs and is extremely aromatic and delicious.

 With traditional potato kookoo, you boil the potatoes first, peel them and then mash them.
+I have that traditional mashed potato kookoo recipe here.
 Then you mix it with egg and bake it.
 I didn’t want the extra step of boiling the potatoes, and since I still had fingerling potatoes left over from the Idaho Potato Commission, so I came up with this version.

 I cut the fingerlings into thin slices and mixed it with eggs, chives, milk and saffron.
 Then I baked it until it browned.
 The result was a fabulous.
 I shared this for lunch with my friend on a pool play date and paired it with a green salad.